chrisdone/website/posts/dont-move-the-needle.md

 garbage, a lot of mess.
 Many of these companies are gone or still around.
 But no one particular technology, methodology or system would have moved the needle.
 Haskell/Rust doesn't save you, microservices/monoliths don't save you, AI doesn't save you.
-Politics, the market, bad luck, not enough money/people, or too much, are the tide that we swim in.
+Politics, the market, culture, bad luck, not enough money/people, or too much, are the tide that we swim in.
 Companies are  "wicked problems" (if you look it up on Wikipedia, even Harvard Business review has an article on this).